Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Multiplicities from brackets of polyvector fields

 \end{itemize} Let $\Omega$ be a primitive element of $\Lambda^r N$.
 Then $\Mult(\Gamma)$ equals the absolute value of the dual pairing:

 \end{thm} In the construction above, it follows from induction and the balancing condition that $n_E$ for each edge $E$ is the weighted direction of $E$ in the direction opposite that of the flow towards $V_{\infty}$.
 Thus, $\sum_{E\ni V} n_E =0$ by the balancing condition, and then rigidity implies that $\prod_{E\ni V_{\infty}} \zeta_E$ is in $\Lambda^r M$.
-We note that \eqref{ProdZetaE} can alternatively be computed as the index of $\prod_{E\ni V_{\infty}} \zeta_E$ in $\Lambda^{\topp} M$, as we saw in the statement of Theorem \ref{BracketMultIntro}.
+We note that \eqref{ProdZetaE} can alternatively be computed as the index of $\prod_{E\ni V_{\infty}} \zeta_E$ in $\Lambda^{\topp} M$.
 We also note that this index is the same as the absolute value of the integral from \cite[\S 4]{BK}.